MetaSys-LISBP/PhysioFit/docs/installation.rst

 Installation
 -----------------

-PhysioFit requires Python 3.9 or higher and can run on most systems supporting Python3 (Windows, MacOS and Linux).
+PhysioFit requires Python 3.9 or higher and run on all platforms supporting Python3 (Windows, MacOS and Linux).
 If you do not have a Python environment configured on your computer, we recommend that you follow the instructions from `Anaconda <https://www.anaconda.com/download/>`_.